 Latin Quarter in Paris

-Once in the famous French universitySorbonne taught in Latin.
-It has become a tradition called the Latin Quarter of Paris Sorbonne street adjacent to the slopes of Mount St. Genevieve on the left bank of the Seine.
-Today, this place was chosen not only students, but also the guests of the city.
-In the Latin Quarter, opened dozens of inexpensive cafes and bistros, where you can buy interesting souvenirs and stylish clothes, browse through books in second-hand shops, and bask in the sun in the Luxembourg Gardens.
+Once at the famous French Sorbonne University, teaching was conducted in Latin.
+Hence, it was customary to call the Latin Quarter of Paris the streets adjacent to the Sorbonne on the slopes of Mount Saint Genevieve on the left bank of the Seine.
+Today this place was chosen not only by students, but also by guests of the city.
+Dozens of inexpensive cafes and bistros are open in the Latin Quarter, here you can buy interesting souvenirs and stylish clothes, look through books in second-hand bookshops and bask in the sun in the Luxembourg Gardens.

-One of the oldest temples of the world of science wasIt founded in the middle of the XII century and quickly earned a high reputation in the Old World.
-Sorbonne is a school of theology and the high arts and still is proud of its famous alumni of the first - Thomas Aquinas, Albert the Great and Roger Bacon.
+One of the world's oldest temples of science was founded in the middle of the 12th century and quickly gained a high reputation in the Old World.
+The Sorbonne was a school of theology and high arts and is still proud of its first famous graduates - Thomas Aquinas, Albert the Great and Roger Bacon.

-The best view of the Notre Dame
+Best view of Notre Dame

 On the embankment of the Seine in the Latin Quarter of Paris, there is a pretty square by René Viviani.
 The best view of Notre Dame Cathedral opens from here, and the main celebrity of the small park is the oldest tree in the capital.
 False acacia was brought in 1680 from Guyana, then a French colony.

 Walking along the Seine, tourists usually drop by second-hand bookstores, which sell postcards and books, prints with views of Paris and stamps.
 The Museum of the Promotion of Public Hospitals awaits visitors nearby.
 Despite some dissonance in the name, it offers a rather interesting exposition on the history of medicine and pharmaceuticals..